For a quick WTF, here’s a photo of John McGraw with a baby leopard in his arms. Even more amazing, he’s actually smiling.

 Finally, some are pushing for the Pirates to be the lucky (?) ones to move to the American League.
 What now, when they are having a winning season?
-The Pirates haven’t had a winning record this late in the season since 1999.blog, cardinals, Illinois baseball, john mcgraw, pirates
+The Pirates haven’t had a winning record this late in the season since 1999.Tags: blog, cardinals, Illinois baseball, john mcgraw, pirates

 Tony La Russa has had enough of Ryan Franklin in the closer role.
 Franklin and his four blown saves and 11.57 ERA.
 La Russa is going to, in his words, “change the responsibility a little bit for a little bit."

 According to USAToday Sports:

 Franklin has already made a cosmetic change, shearing off more than half of a long beard that juts off his chin.

 When a St Louis Cardinal blog does one of those “Will Mark McGwire get into the Hall of Fame?” polls, I just yawn.
 There’s no point in relying on the data.
 But when an AL team blog like the Blue Jays’ Blue Bird Banter does one, I pay a little more attention.

 If you trust the Jays’ fans intuition, Big Mac has a long row to hoe.
 At this writing, the Nos have it by a 62% to 37% margin.
 And despite how I feel about the matter, I think they’re right.
 The bad publicity and quite honestly the bad choices by McGwire have put him where he’s at and 2011 won’t be a HOF year for him.